twooks/employee-time-management-system/SOFTWARE REQUIREMENT SPECIFICATIONS.md

 # USERS
 •	Employees will use the system to log in at the start and end of their working hours
-•	Supervisors/ managers will use the system to monitor and keep track of employee time
+•	Supervisors/ managers will use the system to monitor and keep track of employee time Hr departmwnt may use this system to calculate wages and salary
-•	Accountants will use it to calculate total working hours per employee

 # FUNCTIONALITIES
 ## Authentication